espadrine/sc/doc/Readme.md

 If you provide the relevant HTTPS files and set the `secure` option to true, the server will be secure.

-`Camp.createServer` creates a Camp instance directly, and `Camp.createSecureCamp` creates an HTTPS Camp instance.
+`Camp.createServer()` creates a Camp instance directly, and `Camp.createSecureServer(settings)` creates an HTTPS Camp instance.
 The latter takes the same parameters as `https.Server`.

 `Camp.Camp` and `Camp.SecureCamp` are the class constructors.